 4.6 There is a longstanding aspiration for a marina development in Market Drayton and both the Shropshire Core Strategy and SAMDev Plan anticipate such a development.
 This proposal can thus be seen as the practical implementation of recent Shropshire Local Plan policies so far as it relates to Market Drayton, taking forward a general aspiration for a marina as a specific proposal in this NDP.
-The site has specific advantages over all the other options for marinas on the Shropshire Union canal in this part of Shropshire.
+The site Market Drayton Neighbourhood Development Plan 2016-2026 - Regulation 16 Submission Draft Plan, April 2017 has specific advantages over all the other options for marinas on the Shropshire Union canal in this part of Shropshire.
+There have been previous such proposals for this area and this NDP seeks to enable a viable scheme to be advanced through additional associated uses that would cross-subsidise the development, while meeting other needs in terms of both housing and enterprise that would support the town's economy in general and shopping centre.